sloria/old-site/_posts/2013-09-16-tutorial-state-of-the-art-part-of-speech-tagging-in-textblob.md

 ## Getting the `PerceptronTagger`

 -----
-**UPDATE September 25, 2013**: TextBlob 0.7.0 is released.
+**UPDATE September 25, 2013**: TextBlob 0.7.0 and the textblob-aptagger 0.1.0 extension are released.
 Instead of following the instructions below for getting the PerceptronTagger, just run

 <pre><code class="bash">$ pip install -U textblob textblob-aptagger</code></pre>